 What you do today can make or break your summer garden

-Thursday, May 17, 2018, 3:19 PM - Spring has sprung!
-And although April showers didn't really bring May flowers, you can plant your own this upcoming long weekend.
+Monday, May 28, 2018, 12:14 PM - Summer is just around the corner, and although April showers didn't really bring May flowers, you can plant your own this week.

 Garden centres are bound to be PACKED this weekend, as every gardening fanatic is likely going to start planting now that they finally have some nice weather and free time.
 To help navigate the rush, our resident gardening expert Suzanne Leonard has one simple, yet effective tip: make a list!